harsh6768/aws-lambda-studious/README.md

 <img src="https://github.com/harsh6768/aws-lambda-studious/blob/master/Images/Screenshot%20from%202020-01-30%2011-41-44.png" alt="">

  2. Create 2 Lambda function and assign the iam rule that you have created earlier.
+ 3. We can invoke lambda function with different InvokationType.

+    There are 2 type of InvokationType:
+    1. Event
+    2. RequestResponse

+    1. Using InvokationType:RequestResponse
+       In this type of invokation function_1 invoke the function_2 and send some payload ,then function_2 will do some operation,after that function_2 send response back to function_1.

- 3. function_1 lambda function will invoke the lambda function_2 with InvokationType:RequestResponse
+      a. function_1 lambda function will invoke the lambda function_2 with InvokationType:RequestResponse

         var AWS = require('aws-sdk');